 - a.
-The legal name, or a single trade name, of the business entity that owns or controls the motor carrier operation (Match that used on Form MCS-150). - b.
-The motor carrier identification number issued by the FMCSA, preceded by the letters "USDOT". - c.
-In letters that contrast with background and are legible from 50 feet in daylight. - d.
-May be painted on or included on an attached sign. - e.
+The legal name, or a single trade name, of the business entity that owns or controls the motor carrier operation [Match that used on Form MCS-150]. - b.
+The USDOT number issued by the FMCSA, preceded by the letters "USDOT". - In 2" or larger letters and numbers that contrast with background and are legible from 50 feet in daylight. - d.
 City, state, and address are optional.